plausible/website/_posts/2020-06-12-looking-for-beta-testers-for-self-hosted-plausible.md

 ---
 Plausible Analytics has been [open source](https://plausible.io/open-source-website-analytics) since September 2019 but we haven't offered a convenient way for people to host the code on their own infrastructure.
 There's always been a [strong interest](https://github.com/plausible/analytics/issues/26) from the community to self-host the code.

+## Happy to announce the Plausible Analytics Self-Hosted beta release

 Today I'm happy to announce that we have a beta version of Plausible Analytics Self-Hosted ready to be tested.
 This is a free as in beer and free as in speech version of Plausible Analytics.
 It's exactly the same product as our [Plausible Analytics Cloud](https://plausible.io) solution, only the self-hosted version you have to install, host and manage yourself.

 To get started, follow the instructions in our [hosting documentation](https://github.com/plausible/analytics/blob/master/HOSTING.md).
 The self-hosted version is based on a [Dockerized web server](https://hub.docker.com/r/plausible/analytics) and it requires a PostgreSQL + ClickhouseDB to run.